Conditionals in Python

 • The line of code begins with an if, then followed by a conditional, and ends with a colon (:).

-• The block of code following the for statement is indented.
+• The block of code following the if statement is indented.
 This indentation defines the block of code that will run ONLY if the conditional is true.

 • The code after the if-statement, back at the original indentation, will only run after the for-loop finishes running.